Bond Trilogy extras

 Warriors use shape language to speak, especially on the battlefield when silence is crucial.
 There’s a violent reason why they can’t use their voices.
 To ensure that a captured warrior can’t be interrogated by the Weave’s Legion, the Captain-mothers remove their sons’ tongues when they leave the nursery to join their warrior-brothers and become adults.
 Shape language isn’t based on a real-life sign language but I’ve always been impressed by the beauty of signed language like American Sign Language.
 Much as many countries have their own spoken languages and dialects, they also have their own sign languages and dialects.
 There are hundreds of distinct sign languages and variations within those languages based on race, ethnicity, class, and other factors.

-MAPS OF THE WEAVE
+MAP OF THE WEAVE